statsig-io/docs/docs/experiments-plus/power-analysis.md

 Thus, in cases when the experiment only includes a biased subset of users, it's possible the MDE and duration obtained by the power analysis won't be a good estimate.

-One way to address this is to use data from a past experiment to estimate the power of a new, similar experiment (coming soon!).
+One way to address this is to use data from a past experiment to estimate the power of a new, similar experiment.
 In our example, if we had a prior experiment that was also targeting the checkout page, we could use it to get better estimates of traffic volumes and metrics for this part of the product.

 ### Inputs by Population Type
 This is how the various inputs for the power analysis are obtained from the different population types: